How to Make Money Working as a Cashier

 How Much Do Cashiers Make?

 Depending on where you are working and which state you live in, on average, you may only make about $7.25 per hour.
-According to the Bureau of Labor Statistics, cashiers make between $6.99 and $9.44 per hour.
+The Bureau of Labor Statistics states that cashiers make between $6.99 and $9.44 per hour.
 The highest-paid cashiers earn about $14.50 per hour, and the lowest-paid earn about $5.66 per hour.

 Requirements to Become a Cashier